 PMS Annual General Meeting

-The 2017 Annual General Meeting of the Postal Microscopical Society was held as usual in Turville Memorial Hall in Husbands Bosworth, Leicestershire, about 10 minutes’ drive from Junction 20 of the M1.
-Lots of Quekett members also belong to the PMS, so there was no shortage of familiar faces.
+The 2018 Annual General Meeting of the Postal Microscopical Society was held as usual in Turville Memorial Hall in Husbands Bosworth, Leicestershire, about 6 miles from Junction 20 of the M1.
+Lots of Quekett members also belong to the PMS, so there were many familiar faces.

 Turville Memorial Hall